CVUA-RRW/taxidTools/docs/source/usage/advanced.md

 * Link parents and children
 * Create a Taxonomy

-Here a boilerplate code for such a function, assuming that each node is defined on a single line:
+Here is a boilerplate code for such a function, assuming that each node is defined on a single line:

 ```python